How to Sell on Pinterest: A Guide for Beginners (2023)

 It also offers different levels of plans to suit your needs, so you don’t have to worry about paying for features you don’t need.

-So think carefully about which one is best for your business before you jump into selling on Pinterest.
+Now, take a moment to consider which option suits your business best before you jump into selling on Pinterest.

 2. Setting Up Your Pinterest Account